ColOfAbRiX/the-road-to-fp/the_road_to_fp_notes.md

 * Overcoming type erasure
    * https://medium.com/@sinisalouc/overcoming-type-erasure-in-scala-8f2422070d20
-* The flexibility of dynamic types with the checkes of static types
+* How the compiler does type resolution and infers missing parameters
-* Dependent types
+* Dependent types and the Aux pattern
-* Type resolution in scala: implicits, type, aux pattern
+* Type resolution in scala: implicits, type
   * https://www.youtube.com/watch?v=R8GksuRw3VI (great video on dependent types and Aux pattern)
   * https://karlcode.owtelse.com/blog/2017/04/11/the-rise-and-hopefully-fall-of-the-aux-pattern-2/?mode=doc#slide-0
-* Example with Boolean/If
+* Example of defining Boolean/If with types
 * Example with natural numbers
 * Shapeless basics: HLists, tuples, generics
+* Working with types and HList is working with recursion and induction reasoning
 * Map on HLists and polymorphic functions
   * https://milessabin.com/blog/2012/05/10/shapeless-polymorphic-function-values-2/
 * Encoder/Decoder derivation with shapeless